Glossary

 Letter of Intent (LoI)

-A type of preliminary agreement.
 As a written declaration of intent, it serves two parties to document a fundamental interest in the realisation of a transaction, a negotiation or the general conclusion of a contract.

 M